insertjokehere/hayaml/README.md

 * `allow_bandwidth_sensors`
 * `allow_uptime_sensors`

+### Use the debug tools

+Use the network tab of your browsers' developer tools to inspect the network requests being made while you set up the integration manually - the data being sent in the request is the answers for that step.

 ### Try it and see

 If you are missing a required config option, hayaml will return an error when setting up the integration like: